I like craft books that tell me HOW to do things without much fluff. To that end, here are my favorite craft books, organized by topic:

 Inside Story by Dara Marks

 This book leans more toward the character arc aspect of theme.
 She takes you through determining your subject to developing your thematic point of view, to showing you how the external plot parallel’s the character’s internal journey.
 And that’s just Part 1.
+In Part 2 she shows you exactly how to SHOW your theme.
+Great stuff.

 FAVORITES STILL TO COME